core-wg/href/draft-ietf-core-href.md

 memory size.

-This RFC updates RFC 7595 to add a note on how the URI Schemes registry RFC 7595 describes cooperates with the CRI Scheme Numbers registry created by the present RFC.
+This RFC updates RFC 7595 to add a note on how the URI Schemes registry RFC 7595 cooperates with the CRI Scheme Numbers registry created by the present RFC.

 [^status]